Times Interest Earned Ratio [Formula + How To Calculate]

 times interest earned ratio

-Have you ever bitten off more than you can chew?
+Have you ever taken on more than you meant to?

-In services industries, the formula could also be
+In the services industry, the formula could also be

 TIE ratio: Earnings before interests, taxes, and amortization (EBITA) / interest expense

-The higher the TIE, the better the chances you can honor your obligations.
-A TIE ratio of 5 means you earn enough money to afford 5 times the amount of your current debt interest — and could probably take on a little more debt if necessary.
+The higher the TIE, the better your chances are of honoring your obligations.
+A times interest earned ratio of 5 means you earn enough money to afford 5 times the amount of your current debt interest, and could probably take on a little more debt if necessary.

 A TIE ratio of 2.5 is considered the dividing line between fiscally fit and not-so-safe investments.
-Lenders make these decisions on a case-by-case basis, contingent on their standard practices, the size of the loan, and a candidate interview, among other things.
-But the times interest earned ratio formula is an excellent metric to determine how well you can survive as a business.
-Earn more money and pay your debts before they bankrupt you, or reconsider your business model.
+Lenders make these decisions on a case-by-case basis, contingent on their standard practices, the size of the loan, and a candidate's interview, among other factors.
+However, the times interest earned ratio formula is an excellent metric to determine how well a business can survive.

-What is earnings before interest and taxes (EBIT)?
+What is earnings before interest and taxes, or EBIT?

-Ultimately, you must allocate a percentage for your varied taxes and any interest collected on loans or other debts.
+From there, you’ll account for taxes and any interest owed on loans or other debt.
 Your net income is the amount you’ll be left with after factoring in these outflows.
-Any chunk of that income invested in the company is referred to as retained earnings.
+Any portion reinvested into the business is typically reflected as retained earnings.

 What is interest expense?

-Besides a zero-interest period on a credit card or a few bucks between friends, loans, and lines of credit come with an interest rate, that is, an amount tacked on every month or year based on a predetermined percentage of the total or the balance.
+Besides a zero-interest period on a credit card or a few bucks between friends, loans and lines of credit come with an interest rate, which is an amount added every month or year based on a predetermined percentage of the total or the balance.

 If you have three loans generating interest and don’t expect to pay those loans off this month, you must plan to add to your debts based on these different interest rates.
 This additional amount tacked onto your debts is your interest expense.